Skip to main content

 version: The field typically refers to the version that is currently in use.
 If you publish and update your plugin logic, it is going to be 1.1 (You can set any version you wish).

 priority: The field is used to sort plugins before executing each of their phases.
 Plugins with a higher priority are executed first.
-Make sure that you followed the order of plugins not to mess up the order of existing plugins.
-You can check the order of existing plugins in the config-default.yaml file.
+Make sure the priority for the custom plugin fit into that of existing plugins.
+The priorities of existing plugins are documented in the config.yaml.example file.

 name: The plugin's name.